athankefalas/Stitcher/README.md

 ```

-When using associated value located dependencies having a fast and collision free hashable implementation can make a significant difeerence in
+When using associated value located dependencies, having a fast and collision free hashable implementation can make a significant difference in
 performance.

 #### Dependency Scope